 The national environmental codes and assessments for most ROADEX countries contain guidelines for road design and maintenance.
 Protected nature areas, such as bird and plant reserves, generally restrict the location of new roads, especially forest roads.

-This ROADEX eLearning package on “Environmental Issues” covers the environmental related issues and practices in road condition management.
+This ROADEX eLearning lesson on “Environmental Issues” covers the environmental related issues and practices in road condition management.

 References other than ROADEX information and publications used in this chapter: Andrew Dawson: Water in road structures.